Galveston Orphans Home

+Galveston Orphans Home, also known as Galveston Children's Home, was founded in 1878 by George Dealey (1829–1891).

+George Dealey established the Galveston Orphan's home in 1878.
+Already serving forty children the next year, control of the home was conveyed to a newly formed board.
+Then known as the "Island City Protestant-Israelite Orphans Home," the board re-organized in 1880 as a Protestant entity, with Moritz Kopperl chairing and Hallie Patrick Jack Ballinger serving as director.

-Galveston Orphans Home, also known as Galveston Children's Home, was founded in 1878 by George Dealey (1829-1891) and moved to this location in Galveston, Texas in 1880.
-The original Gothic revival building was constructed from 1894-1895 with funding from Henry Rosenberg.
+The home was moved to this location in Galveston, Texas in 1880.
+The original Gothic revival building was constructed from 1894–1895 with funding from Henry Rosenberg.
 It was destroyed by the storm of 1900 and newspaper publisher William Randolph Hearst hosted a charity bazaar at the Waldorf-Astoria Hotel in New York City to raise funds for a rebuild.
 It was completed in 1902.
 The building was listed on the National Register of Historic Places on March 21, 1979.
 It is located at 1315 21st Street.

+J.P.
+Bryan, a retired Texas oilman, purchased the Galveston Orphans Home on October 11, 2013 and thoroughly restored the building.
+The Bryan Museum opened its doors to the public in June 2015.